chrispepper1989/rust_if_branch_benchmark/README.md

 - **Dynamic branching**.
 The conditional expression contains terms other than constants and uniforms.
 Here, a compiler cannot tell a priority if a wavefront will be broken up or not.
 Whether that will need to happen depends on the runtime evaluation of the condition expression

 "

-He also discusses how the hardware can impact the outcome.
+They also discusses how the hardware can impact the outcome.
 Its worth a read in its entirity, especially if your into your shaders!

 ## What did I do
 I decided to run a basic benchmark test in rust.